Smilodon: Taxonomy

 Fossils of Smilodon were discovered in North America from the second half of the 19th century onwards.
 In 1869, American paleontologist Joseph Leidy described a maxilla fragment with a molar, which had been discovered in a petroleum bed in Hardin County, Texas.
-He referred the specimen to the genus Felis (which was then used for most cats, extant as well as extinct) but found it distinct enough to be part of its own subgenus, as F. (Trucifelis) fatalis.
+He referred the specimen to the genus Felis (which was then used for most cats, extant and extinct), but found it distinct enough to be part of its own subgenus, as F. (Trucifelis) fatalis.
 The species name means "deadly".
 In an 1880 article about extinct American cats, American paleontologist Edward Drinker Cope pointed out that the F. fatalis molar was identical to that of Smilodon, and he proposed the new combination S. fatalis.
 Most North American finds were scanty until excavations began in the La Brea Tar Pits in Los Angeles, where hundreds of individuals of S. fatalis have been found since 1875.
 S. fatalis has junior synonyms such as S. mercerii, S. floridanus, and S. californicus.
 American paleontologist Annalisa Berta considered the holotype of S. fatalis too incomplete to be an adequate type specimen, and the species has at times been proposed to be a junior synonym of S. populator.
 Nordic paleontologists Björn Kurtén and Lars Werdelin supported the distinctness of the two species in an article published in 1990.
-A 2018 article by the American paleontologist John P. Babiarz and colleagues concluded that S. californicus, represented by the specimens from the La Brea Tar Pits, was a distinct species from S. fatalis after all and that more research is needed to clarify the taxonomy of the lineage.
+A 2018 article by the American paleontologist John P. Babiarz and colleagues concluded that S. californicus, represented by the specimens from the La Brea Tar Pits, was a distinct species from S. fatalis after all, and that more research is needed to clarify the taxonomy of the lineage.

 In his 1880 article about extinct cats, Cope also named a third species of Smilodon, S. gracilis.
 The species was based on a partial canine, which had been obtained in the Port Kennedy Cave near the Schuylkill River in Pennsylvania.
 Cope found the canine to be distinct from that of the other Smilodon species due to its smaller size and more compressed base.
 Its specific name refers to the species' lighter build.
 This species is known from fewer and less complete remains than the other members of the genus.
 S. gracilis has at times been considered part of genera such as Megantereon and Ischyrosmilus.
 S. populator, S. fatalis and S. gracilis are currently considered the only valid species of Smilodon, and features used to define most of their junior synonyms have been dismissed as variation between individuals of the same species (intraspecific variation).
 One of the most famous of prehistoric mammals, Smilodon has often been featured in popular media and is the state fossil of California.